4 min read

 The slope – or the angle – of trendlines immediately tells you how strong a trend is.

-A large angle on a lower trendline in an uptrend means that the lows are rising significantly fast and that the momentum is high.
-The screenshot below shows an uptrend with steadily increasing angles of trendlines.
+A steep angle on a lower trendline in an uptrend means that the lows are rising fast and that the momentum is high.
+The screenshot below shows an uptrend with steeper angles of trendlines.
 The trend is gaining momentum and the trendlines visualize it perfectly.

-Some people will call this the bump and thrust pattern when you see that a trend is suddenly gaining even more strength and then the trend becomes unsustainable at one point.
+Some people will call this the bump and thrust pattern when you see that a trend is suddenly gaining even more strength and then the trend becomes unsustainable at one point - more on that later.

 The angle and slope of trendlines